Generative AI, History and Historians, a reading guide

 The opportunities and challenges of GenAI are relevant to all those engaged in teaching and research.
 But each discipline also has distinctive questions and concerns relating to the latest iterations of AI.
 What, therefore, are the possible implications for the teaching, study, research and communication of history?

-In this post, we introduce a forthcoming Royal Historical Society event on ‘AI, History and Historians’, and launch a guide to recent articles on GenAI, the humanities and history.
+In this post, we offer a rolling guide to recent articles on GenAI, the humanities and history (last updated September 2025).

 The following selection of further reading focuses on implications for humanities subjects, in the round, and has — where possible — identified commentaries specifically on history and the practices of its students, teachers and researchers.
 In addition, we include content relating to the history of Artificial Intelligence, and scholars’ responses to earlier instances of technological — and especially digital — innovation, that may inform our own future responses to Gen AI.